The 3 Types of Annual Wellness Visits

 Software to Provide Annual Wellness Visits

-Their involvement will influence smarter healthcare decisions, as well as further inform individual Americans of their options for preventive care.
+Their involvement will influence smarter healthcare decisions and further inform individual Americans of their options for preventive care.
 In the long run, the likelihood of increased savings in medical costs is great.
 A focus on preventive actions will help thwart critical issues before they occur, become comprehensive, and appear costly.

 If you’re a medical care provider, you’ll want to consider what technology or staff will be necessary to successfully manage annual wellness visits.